CIRAIG/IWP_Reborn/Methodology/Photochemical ozone formation.md

 ### 1. Midpoint indicator(s)
 The Photochemical ozone formation midpoint indicator is a copy from the ReCiPe2016 LCIA methodology.
-However, IW+ does not with to see a distinction between human health and ecosystem quality at the midpoint indicator (like what is done within ReCiPe).
+However, IW+ does not wish to see a distinction between human health and ecosystem quality at the midpoint indicator (like what is done within ReCiPe).
 As a result, the midpoint indicator of IW+ is based solely on the midpoint human health indicator of ReCiPe.

 ### 2. Damage indicator(s)
 The Photochemical ozone formation damage indicator is a copy from the ReCiPe2016 LCIA methodology.
-However, ReCiPe operates in species.yr for their ecosystem quality indaictor while IW+ operates in PDF.m2.yr.
+However, ReCiPe operates in species.yr for their ecosystem quality indicator while IW+ operates in PDF.m2.yr.
 The ecosystem quality damage indicator values were thus divided by the species density provided by the ReCiPe methodology (1.48e-8 species/m2)